boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

 Description:
 : TCP control bits observed for the packets of this Flow.
-  This information is encoded as a bit field; for each TCP control bit, there is a bit in this set.
-The bit is set to 1 if any observed packet of this Flow has the corresponding TCP control bit set to 1.
+  This information is encoded as a bit field; each TCP control bit has a corresponding bit in that field.
+A bit is set to 1 if any observed packet of this Flow has the corresponding TCP control bit set to 1.
 The bit is cleared to 0 otherwise.

 : As per {{!RFC9293}}, the assignment of the TCP control bits is managed by IANA from the "TCP Header Flags" registry {{TCP-FLAGS}}.